ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 After completing the full DBLP Sparqloscope run on both QLever and Neptune, the results were striking.
 Most queries that QLever executed in **under a second** were taking Neptune **50–100+ seconds**.
 Many queries timed out entirely.

-Our analysis of the results: they looked great for QLever.
+Analysis of the results: they looked great for QLever.
 So great, in fact, that I doubted whether the comparison was really fair.
 This was a legitimate concern.
 Before claiming QLever is orders of magnitude faster than the state-of-the-art cloud product that runs natively, you want to be confident the setup is actually fair to both sides.

 ### Virtuoso and MillenniumDB as a sanity check